 Why Is My Sprinkler Shooting Water Up Instead of Spraying?

-Step 1: Turn off the zone
+Shut off the zone first

-Cause 1: Missing or blown nozzle
+Cause 1: Missing or Blown Nozzle

 The most common cause.
 The nozzle is the small plastic insert at the top of the head that shapes the spray pattern.
 If pressure spikes, the threads strip, or debris jams under it, the nozzle can pop off.
 With nothing shaping the water flow, you get a vertical geyser.